sage-code/eve/manual/overview.md

 * Global constants use prefix "$" and they are also public;
 * Global variables use prefix "#" and they are also public;
 * Class identifier start with one capital letter;
-* Scoping operator is "." unlike "::" that is used in C++ and Rust.
+* Scoping operator is "." unlike "::" that is used in C++ and Rust;
+* Statement regions and nested blocks use mandatory indentation;

 ## Comments